 The 485-acre park remains Boston’s largest open space.
 It is loved by residents and visitors for its miles of trails, playing fields, historical features and so much more.
 Some of the park’s most notable attractions include the historic Bear Cages, Scarboro Pond, the William Devine Golf Course, a renowned cross-country running course, the Franklin Park Zoo, White Stadium, the Elma Lewis Playstead and multiple playgrounds.

-Franklin Park Master Plan
+Franklin Park Action Plan

 Did you know that Franklin Park is currently undergoing a Master Planning process?
 With the sale of Winthrop Square Garage, Mayor Walsh has committed $28 million to revitalize Franklin Park, including $5 million earmarked to create a maintenance endowment.